Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies: Simulation and hardware validation

 \subsection{Sim-to-Sim Robustness}

 We use the definition of success rate ($\text{SR}^*$) as a performance metric for robustness as: $\text{SR}^* = 1 - \frac{N_e}{N_T}.$ With $N_e$ referring to the number of rollouts that terminated early due to a prohibited collision and $N_T$ being the total number of rollouts.
-Using $N_T=100$, we randomize the base linear velocity command for \SI{4}{\second} before re-spawning.
-The same early termination criteria defined in Section~\ref{ss:robot_generation} are applied.
-The ANYmal C results are shown for hardware-tuned PD gains of $(85, 0.5)$ and for simulation-tuned gains for A1 with $(35, 0.5)$ in Fig.~\ref{fig:results:robustnessA1andANYmalC}.
+Using $N_T=100$, we randomize the base linear velocity command for \SI{4}{\second} before re-spawning while applying the same early termination criteria defined in Section~\ref{ss:robot_generation}.
+To assess cross-morphology generalization, we evaluate policies on three quadrupeds of increasing scale: A1 (simulation-tuned PD gains $(35,0.5)$), Laikago (simulation-tuned PD gains $(32,0.6)$), and ANYmal (hardware-tuned PD gains $(85,0.5)$).
+Importantly, Laikago is not used as a reference model during training and serves as an \emph{unseen} morphology to assess zero-shot sim-to-sim transfer.
 We test three parameter changes, measuring each time the $\text{SR}^*$: horizontal force perturbation onto the base, changes in foot contact friction, and base mass.
-The $\text{SR}^*$ results over a range of PD gains are shown in Fig~\ref{fig:results:pdgain}.

-Overall, our proposed mass independent sampling strategy with full PD range yields the most robust \textit{uniform} locomotion policy for ANYmal and for A1 is performing competitively with the original GenLoco.
-Note that compared to PAL, MorAL, or URMA, both ManyQuadrupeds and GenLoco were trained with significantly higher PD gains, shown as red markers in Fig.~\ref{fig:results:pdgain}, which did not enable deployment on the ANYmal robot due to requiring unsafe PD gain values.
-We associate this with the latter two controllers to be tuned for imitation-based feet trajectories using motion capture data or central pattern generators.
-We also observe that adaptive configuration sampling results mostly in a better locomotion policy, with outliers related to high values of PD Gains in ManyQuadrupeds and GenLoco.
-To further understand the influence of PD gain sampling approaches, we plot $\text{SR}^*$ over the PD ranges for A1 and ANYmal in Fig.~\ref{fig:results:pdgain}.

-The results show a better capability for larger quadrupeds with higher $\text{SR}^*$ coverage over wider ranges of parameters for the particle filter adaptive weighting.
-URMA's~\cite{bohlingerOnePolicyRun2024} approach of using nominal values and then uniformly adding noise around the PD gains appears to be a good way to inject prior knowledge into the training, especially when the ranges are increased as in this work.
-In general, we conclude that performance adaptive sampling leads to more robust locomotion policies for zero-shot deployment in simulation.
+The resulting robustness curves are depicted in Fig.~\ref{fig:results:robustnessA1andANYmalC}.